opensearch-project/documentation-website/_data-prepper/getting-started.md

 title: Getting started
 nav_order: 2
 redirect_from:
-  - /clients/data-prepper/get-started/
+  - /clients/data-prepper/getting-started/
 ---

-# Get started with Data Prepper
+# Getting started with Data Prepper

 Data Prepper is an independent component, not an OpenSearch plugin, that converts data for use with OpenSearch.
 It's not bundled with the all-in-one OpenSearch installation packages.